-You can start the pre-Master's programme in September.
-Read more about the Master's programme, pre-master's programme and admission.
+You can start the pre-master's in September.
+Read more about the master's, pre-master's and admission.
 You can also find more information about career perspectives.
 Read the testimonial of students from Embedded Systems.

 Find out more about the courses and the curriculum.